Butanium/Butanium/README.md

 ## Education 📚
 - 2022-2023: 3rd year of Licence in Computer Science at **ENS Paris Saclay**.
 The ENS is a selective institution that trains teachers and researchers.
-- 2020-2022: “classes préparatoires”, an intensive two-year programme in the sciences preparing for the competitive entrance exams to the ENS
+- 2020-2022: Completed "classes préparatoires", an intensive two-year programme in the sciences with 12 hours of math per week, preparing for the competitive entrance exams to the ENS.
 - 2017-2020: “Baccalauréat” in the sciences, with honours